Splinter's back-story. People familiar with previous versions would know the details, but to make it worse, Splinter also had a daughter.

 The fact that he lost Spike by having him turn against him parallel to Splinter with Karai.

-Also a tearjerker if one looks at it from Slash's perspective.
+Most of this episode is also a tearjerker if one looks at it from Slash's perspective.
 It's clear that his actions make him come off more as a Well-Intentioned Extremist.
-However after Raph calls him out on what he did to Donnie and Mikey, there is a slight pause before he lets out a monstrous roar signifying a prime of example of Then Let Me Be Evil as Slash only did what he Raph's sake and is hurt that the person that treated him as a friend for so many years essentially called him a monster.
+However, after Raph calls him out on what he did to Donnie and Mikey, there is a slight pause before he lets out a monstrous roar signifying a prime of example of Then Let Me Be Evil as Slash only did what he did for Raph's sake and is hurt that the person that treated him as a friend for so many years essentially called him a monster.